Diet And Lung Cancer

 Yogurt, which is a probiotic food, contains microorganisms.

-The gut and the lungs
+The gut & the lungs

-People consuming the most fiber had 17% lower risk of developing lung cancer than the ones consuming less fiber.
+People consuming the most fiber had a 17% lower risk of developing lung cancer than the ones consuming less fiber.

-Similarly, people consuming more yogurt had 19% lower risk of lung cancer than the ones who did not consume yogurt.
+Similarly, people consuming more yogurt had a 19% lower risk of lung cancer than the ones who did not consume yogurt.
 Even consuming a small amount of yogurt lowers the risk of lung cancer by 15%.

-Jointly, people consuming the highest amount of fiber and yogurt had 33% lower risk of lung cancer.
+Jointly, people consuming the highest amount of fiber and yogurt had a 33% lower risk of lung cancer.

 To conclude, the results show the health benefits from fiber and yogurt to protect a person from lung cancer as well as cardiovascular disease and gastrointestinal cancer.